Unsupervised Speech Enhancement using Dynamical Variational Auto-Encoders: Experiments

 To evaluate the generalization capability of the different models, we report in Table~\ref{tab:dvae_se_cross_dataset} their performance obtained when the training set and test set originate from different corpora.
 It is unsurprising that the performance of supervised methods significantly decreases in this setting.
 For example, MetricGAN+ obtains a PESQ WB value of $3.13$ on the VB-DMD test dataset when trained on the VB-DMD train dataset, whereas it drops to $2.51$ when trained on the WSJ0-QUT.
 In the same vein, UMX goes from $14.0$ dB SI-SDR to $10.4$ dB SI-SDR.
 Similary behavior is found for the other metrics and datasets.
 As for the unsupervised noise-dependent methods, we can also see a significant decrease of performance.
-For example, Metric-GAN-U (trained on VB-DMD and provided by the authors) obtains a negative SI(SDR when tested on WSJ0-QUT.
+For example, Metric-GAN-U (trained on VB-DMD and provided by the authors) obtains a negative SI-SDR when tested on WSJ0-QUT.
 In contrast, the proposed DVAE-VEM algorithm is much less affected by the dataset mismatch (for all DKF, RVAE, and SRNN models).
 Even if, generally speaking, we observe a mild decrease in performance when the training and test sets do not match, the proposed method occasionally exhibits better performance when tested in a different dataset.
 For example, the RVAE-VEM algorithm tested on VB-DMD with RVAE trained on WSJ0 obtains $17.3$ dB of SI-SDR, which is even better than when RVAE is trained on VB ($17.1$ dB).
 This is probably because the WSJ0 dataset is larger than the VB dataset.
-We can note that RVAE-VEM performs the best for the training on WSJ0 and test on VB-DMD, while SRNN-VEM performs the best for training on VB and test on WSJ0-QUT.
+RVAE-VEM performs the best when trained on WSJ0 and tested on VB-DMD, while SRNN-VEM performs the best when trained on VB and tested on WSJ0-QUT.
 Overall, we can conclude that the proposed DVAE-based speech enhancement method exhibits competitive performance when compared to other supervised and unsupervised methods in the ``corresponding dataset'' setting, and superior performance in the cross-dataset setting.

 Complementary to the above experimental analysis, we present in Fig. \ref{fig:compare} violin plots showing the full distribution of the results obtained with RVAE-VEM, UMX and MetricGAN+, when evaluated on the VB-DMD dataset and trained either on the corresponding training set or on the WSJ0-QUT dataset.
 The results are presented separately for different test SNRs.
 As expected, we observe that the performance of all methods degrades as the SNR decreases.
 We can also see that the proposed method (RVAE) is much less affected by the mismatch between training and test sets, compared with supervised methods (UMX and MetricGAN+) for which the distributions of the results clearly shift down.